Utility Applications

 Introduction

-Utility Generation plants have extensive, complex processes and equipment for generating electricity and delivering it to transmission lines.
-To remain successful and profitable, these plants must produce high quality electricity as efficiently as possible.
-Some of the challenges facing Utility Generation are:
+Generation plants have extensive, complex processes and equipment for generating power and delivering it to transmission lines.
+Critical needs of Utility Generation are:

-To keep track of energy used by plant equipment such as transformers and breakers, and to be alerted to any problems with the equipment, generation plant operators need reliable and accurate metering.
-The utility metering data must also be communicated to the power management system utilized by the plant.
+To be alerted to any problems with their electrical system and its equipment, generation plant operators need reliable and accurate power quality monitoring.
+The power quality data must also be communicated to the power management system utilized by the plant.

 For integration of utility metering data with existing SCADA and other energy management systems, EIG meters have extensive communication options.
 Depending on the specific EIG meter, the following communication modes are available: